Gov. Mifflin advances to PIAA Class 5A baseball final with win over Selinsgrove

 “After the first at-bat, I knew that there was nothing I could do about it.
 I’m very competitive and I just wanted to get back out and help my teammates as best I could.”

-Jenkins, an All-Berks selection at catcher, began to leave his mark in the field in the bottom of the third inning.
+Jenkins, an All-Berks selection at catcher, made an impact in the bottom of the third inning.

 After a hard-hit ground ball by Teats allowed him to reach first on an error and a runner to score, making it 3-2, Teats picked up his third steal of the night and found himself on second.

-Moments later, with runners on first and second and two outs, Teats attempted to take third once again, but to no avail, as Jenkins launched a fast pickoff move to throw Teats out at third.
+Moments later, with runners on first and second and two outs, Teats attempted to take third once again, but Jenkins threw him out at third.

 Selinsgrove’s Tucker Teats is thrown out at third by Gov. Mifflin catcher Travis Jenkins on a steal attempt in the third inning with the tag from Gov. Mifflin’s Matt Koehler in the Mustang’s 7-2 victory on Monday over Selinsgrove in the PIAA semifinal l at Hershey’s Memorial Field.
 (BILL UHRICH – READING EAGLE)